Buck Buckley

-Buck Buckley is the Co-Founder and CIO of Semcap and CEO of Actua Corporation, formerly ICG Corporation, a company that he co-founded along with Ken Fox.
-In 2017, the company announced the sale of its majority-owned assets and that it would return 3x capital to shareholders.
+Buck Buckley is the Co-Founder and CIO of SEMCAP and former CEO of Actua Corporation, formerly ICG Corporation, a company that he co-founded along with Ken Fox.
+In 2017, Actua Corporation announced the sale of its majority-owned assets and that it would return 3x capital to shareholders.

 Early life and education

 Buckley grew up in Devon, Pennsylvania and attended Episcopal Academy through high school.
 He then attended University of North Carolina at Chapel Hill, graduating with a Bachelor of Arts in political science.
 While in college, Buckley starred on the North Carolina soccer team.
 He was First Team all ACC and All South for UNC.
 His coach, legendary Anson Dorrance recalled "He played with wonderful, physical, reckless abandon", leaving it all on the field.